dan1el789/OperatingSystem/unixAndBash/exercises/README.md

               times  cause an immediate exit, so some pending commands may not be run at all.
 This variant of -exec always returns true.

+**You can execute an command and if the returnvalue is 0 find returns a 0 **